JuliaWeb/HTTP.jl/README.md

 ## HTTP.jl

 A Julia library defining the specification and providing the data-types for HTTP servers.
-It also provides a rudimentary BasicServer that can respond to simple HTTP requests. **The spec and the server are in very active development and significant (breaking) changes should be expected.**
+It also provides a rudimentary **[BasicServer](#using-basicserver)** that can respond to simple HTTP requests. _The spec and the server are in very active development and some breaking changes should be expected along the way._

+Besides the spec and server it provides the **[Ocean](#ocean)** library for more easily building your own apps on top of the HTTP.jl spec (ie. Ocean apps can be run on BasicServer with just one line of code).

 ### Installation